The Badger (newspaper)

-The Badger is the fortnightly newspaper of the University of Sussex's Students' Union.
+The Badger is the monthly newspaper of the University of Sussex's Students' Union.

-The paper has a fortnightly circulation of around 1,000 available to students and staff at the university during term-time, covering news and sport on campus, as well as comment pieces, features, lifestyle and arts coverage.
+The paper has a monthly circulation of around 1,500 print copies available to students and staff at the university during term time, covering news and sports on campus, as well as comment pieces, features, local life, and arts coverage.
 It also publishes content online.
-In 2022-23 the appointed Editor is Ali Arief (Editor-in-Chief), the appointed Print Production Editor is Olly DeHerrera and the Online Production Editor is Charlie Batten.
+In 2025-26 the appointed Editor is Isabel Cattermole (Editor-in-Chief), the appointed Senior Editors are James Bishop and Marlow Eliot.

-The paper used to run as a weekly publication from its inception until 2017 and is the only print and online newspaper that serves the University of Sussex.
+Since its inception in 1995 under the name "The Badger", the paper has variously run as a weekly, fortnightly or monthly publication from its inception until 2017 and is the only print and online newspaper that serves the University of Sussex.